Home » Biology » Difference Between Tap Root and Fibrous...

 The key distinction lies in the structure: taproots have a main, central root, while fibrous roots form a network of fine roots.
 Here we have discussed a few points that highlight the difference between taproots and fibrous roots.

-Difference Between Tap Root and Fibrous Roots_5.1
+Difference Between Tap Roots and Fibrous Roots_5.1

 Difference Between Taproots and Fibrous Roots